Archived Blog Posts

 The Top 4 Places In Your Home Where Fire Alarms Should Be Installed

-While you might assume that when you bought your home in Chester Springs, PA, that it came already installed with all the smoke alarms you need to keep your family safe, this is not always the case.
+While you might assume that when you bought your home in Chester Springs, PA, it came already installed with all the smoke alarms you need to keep your family safe, this is not always the case.
 As more research has been conducted over the years on fires and how they spread, requirements have changed.
 Many older homes do not meet these standards which can be dangerous in the case a fire does occur.
 Keep your family safe by ensuring a fire alarm is located in the following four locations!

 1. Bedrooms